Video

 it's zenith by the year 2000.
 That is a very good lifespan, about 25

 years.
-Still, by the year 2006, many VCRs are still in use in the home,
+Still, by the year 2006 and beyond, many VCRs are still in use in the home,

 but many models now contain a DVD player and a VCR together, called a